On the Road to Find Out

-While I was in college I spent a lot of time watching French New Wave movies at an old theatre on the upper west side, and at sometime reailzed that I wanted to work in the movies.
-Not having any idea what jobs even existed in the movie business, I took a course my first year after college, circa 1980, at a feminiest collective on West 52nd Street called the Women’s Interart Center.1 My teachers were four female film editors who were already famous and who taught us fillmaking and most importantly made me realize what the different jobs were – Muffie Meyers2, Jill Gdomilow3Susan Fanshel4, and Ellen Hovde.5 I was too young and arrogant to be properly grateful for the influence of these women, and still somewhat afraid, but I knew I wanted to be an editor.
+While I was in college I spent a lot of time watching French New Wave movies at an old theatre on the upper west side called the , and at some point realized that I wanted to make movies.
+Not having any idea what jobs even existed in the movie business, I took a course my first year after college, circa 1980, at a feminist collective on West 52nd Street called the Women’s Interart Center.1 My teachers were four female film editors who were already famous and who taught us fillmaking and most importantly made me realize what the different jobs were – Muffie Meyers2, Jill Gdomilow3Susan Fanshel4, and Ellen Hovde.5 I was too young and arrogant to be properly grateful for the influence of these women, and still somewhat afraid, but I knew I wanted to be an editor.

 Then the studio years,